Tippecanoe CLI Fundamentals

 tippecanoe -o output.mbtiles -l administrative_boundaries boundaries.geojson

-When processing multiple files, use the -l flag repeatedly or rely on the -n flag to set a global tileset name.
-For batch operations involving dozens of feature collections, piping NDJSON streams directly into the CLI reduces disk I/O overhead:
+When processing multiple files, use -l with a single input file or -L name:file.json for explicit per-file layer naming.
+For batch operations involving dozens of feature collections, piping NDJSON streams directly into the CLI with the -P (read-parallel) flag reduces disk I/O overhead:

 cat *.geojson | jq -c '.features[]' | tippecanoe -o output.mbtiles -l combined_features